-Below is the summary of key findings and observations based on results of this study:

-- All of the gas-fired peaking units analyzed (~10 GW total capacity) are in CAISO-designated local capacity areas and are needed for local reliability.
+Most of the gas-fired peaking units analyzed (~10 GW total capacity) are in CAISO-designated local capacity areas and are needed for local reliability.
 In 2020, they generated a total of 5.7 million MWh accounting for approximately 3.5% of the total generation from resources in CAISO's footprint.
-Altogether, they were responsible for around 3 million metric tons of CO2 emissions, which is slightly over 8% of total emissions from in-state generators. - Peakers' operations during 2020 suggest a reliability need over 8 consecutive hours for most of the units analyzed.
-This extended duration translates to an energy need that can be met by a variety of storage configurations with different mix of MW vs. duration, and developed on a standalone basis or paired with solar PV resources. - Replacing peakers' output with standalone energy storage would require either significantly overbuilding storage MW or installing long-duration storage at relatively high cost.
-Under current cost levels, net cost is estimated above \$15/kW-month for over 70% of the total peaker capacity analyzed. - If the site or local area has sufficient interconnection capability, overbuilding storage MW with a 4-hour duration can be more cost-effective in replacing the peakers in California, than installing long-duration storage.
-Replacement with 4-hour storage requires more MW than storage with longer durations, but its higher energy time-shift value will likely offset incremental costs and make it more cost-effective under current/near-term outlook for battery costs. - Pairing storage with solar can significantly reduce net replacement costs.
+Altogether, they were responsible for around 3 million metric tons of CO2 emissions, which is slightly over 8% of total emissions from in-state generators.

+Peakers' operations during 2020 suggest a reliability need over 8 consecutive hours for most of the units analyzed.
+This extended duration translates to an energy need that can be met by a variety of storage configurations with different mix of MW vs. duration, and developed on a standalone basis or paired with solar PV resources.

+Replacing peakers' output with standalone energy storage would require either significantly overbuilding storage MW or installing long-duration storage at relatively high cost.
+Under current cost levels, net cost is estimated above \$15/kW-month for over 70% of the total peaker capacity analyzed.

+If the site or local area has sufficient interconnection capability, overbuilding storage MW with a 4-hour duration can be more cost-effective in replacing the peakers in California, than installing long-duration storage.
+Replacement with 4-hour storage requires more MW than storage with longer durations, but its higher energy time-shift value will likely offset incremental costs and make it more cost-effective under current/near-term outlook for battery costs.

+Pairing storage with solar can significantly reduce net replacement costs.
 If the site or local area has sufficient land that can be used to install solar capacity, developing solar + storage can reduce the need for overbuilding MW or installing long-duration storage to replace peaking units, and accordingly results in lower net costs, relative to standalone storage.
-Co-location benefits such as cost savings from shared equipment and infrastructure and additional tax credits contribute to lower net cost, but these benefits need to be weighed against "lost" value associated with more stringent operational requirements such as inverter and interconnection limits, and grid charging constraints. - If storage (and solar) costs continue to decline as expected, economic feasibility of replacement scenarios will improve further, especially when storage is paired with solar.
+Co-location benefits such as cost savings from shared equipment and infrastructure and additional tax credits contribute to lower net cost, but these benefits need to be weighed against "lost" value associated with more stringent operational requirements such as inverter and interconnection limits, and grid charging constraints.

+If storage (and solar) costs continue to decline as expected, economic feasibility of replacement scenarios will improve further, especially when storage is paired with solar.
 Under a scenario where installed storage costs drop from current levels of ~\$350/kWh to \$200-\$250 per kWh and installed solar PV costs drop by ~20% from current levels of \$1,000/kW to \$800/kW, we estimate that net replacement cost could be below \$5/kW-month for most of the peakers analyzed in our study.

+Exactly how much peaker capacity can be replaced, however, will depend upon site-specific considerations, including: (a) the peaker's relative to-go costs to stay online, (b) whether or not the energy storage replacement can obtain interconnection rights to oversize its MW capacity relative to peaker's capacity, (c) charging and other operating constraints identified by the CAISO Local Capacity Technical studies, and (d) whether or not solar PV can be developed at a reasonable cost within the local capacity-constrained area.